Shop

 As hop growers and brewers find answers to those questions, they’ll inevitably raise more questions or run into roadblocks.
 Houghton poses a hypothetical scenario involving Centennial hops grown in New England.
 While a prospective buyer might have expectations for how Centennial hops from the Pacific Northwest might taste, Centennial hops grown in Maine might be different.

 “So that’s a negative,” Houghton concludes, “because they’re expecting one thing and getting something different.
-But the other side of that, of course, is also a unique thing, because once we get over the fact that it’s not the Centennial they expect, that leads to, ‘Oh, well what is, what are the characteristics here?
+But the other side of that, of course, is also unique because once we get over the fact that it’s not the Centennial they expect, that leads to, ‘Oh, well, what are the characteristics here?
 Where can I fit this into my beer?’”

 This throws open the door for all manner of possibilities.
-Defining beer regions isn’t an easy task, but when one region generates hops with flavor profiles that contrast sharply with hops grown elsewhere, the distinctions start to draw themselves.
+Defining beer regions isn’t easy, but when one region generates hops with flavor profiles that contrast sharply with hops grown elsewhere, the distinctions start to draw themselves.
 Brewers love experimentation.
-In many ways, Centennial hops that taste unlike Centennial hops sound like a windfall.
+In many ways, Centennial hops that taste unlike Centennial hops sounds like a windfall.

 “I hate to say we’re blessed to have the weather we do because it causes so many problems,” L’Etoile chuckles, “but that’s what gives [the hops] their flavor.
 I believe it’s the soil, it’s the weather, it’s the terroir.”